 Checking in doesn’t have to be reserved for sex.
 Good communication with your partner about your sex life is the best way to ensure that everyone is enjoying themselves.
 Talking about sex and sexual preferences can be awkward, but chances are you and your partner will be glad you started the conversation.

 There are a variety of methods to prevent unintended pregnancy and/or STI transmission.
 They break down into a few major categories, each with their pros and cons, which you can learn more about on this chart.
-For additional information on various birth control methods, visit Planned Parenthood’s website, or schedule a contraception consultation at Student Health Service.
+For additional information on various birth control methods, visit Planned Parenthood’s website, or schedule a contraception consultation at UChicago Student Wellness.

 Emergency contraception, or EC, is a birth control method that is used after unprotected sex or birth control failure.
 There are a variety of options, but with all of them, it’s important to take action soon after unprotected sex to ensure they work properly.
 Learn more about your options on this chart.
-Some same-day appointments are available for emergency contraception prescriptions at Student Health Service.
+Some same-day appointments are available for emergency contraception prescriptions at UChicago Student Wellness.

 - Gynecological exams are recommended for anyone age 21 and older.
 Whether you identify as straight, lesbian, bisexual, trans, questioning, etc., good gynecological care is an important part of overall health.
 Exams are also an opportunity to talk to a clinician about any sexual health or reproductive concerns and to discuss general women's health care.
-Read more on scheduling a gynecological exam at Student Health Service.
+Read more on scheduling a gynecological exam at UChicago Student Wellness.

 - STI screenings are also important to a healthy sex life.
 You should have open communication with your partner about STI status.
 In addition to this, though you can use barrier methods to protect from STIs, it is recommended that you and your partner be screened.
 UChicago Student Wellness offers confidential STI testing for all students.
 You will receive your results within 3 days.
 For more information about STIs, please visit the American Sexual Health Association.